-Having cash when you need it could be the difference between your business struggling and thriving.
+Having working capital when you need it could be the difference between your business struggling and thriving.
 Here are some of the benefits.

 Low Interest Rate

-Compared to other financing tools like a business credit card, a manufacturing business loan, particularly one backed by the SBA, can have a low interest rate.
+Compared to other financing tools like business credit cards or financing from alternative lenders, a manufacturing business loan, particularly one backed by the SBA, can have a low interest rate.

 Predictable Monthly Payments

 Knowing how much your monthly loan payment will be with this funding option helps you better budget for your business expenses.

 Great for Building Credit

-Even if your credit history as a manufacturing business owner is bare or you don’t have high credit scores, taking out a manufacturing business loan can help you build them up, assuming you pay your monthly bill on time.
+If your credit history as a manufacturing business owner is bare or you don’t have high credit scores, taking out a manufacturing business loan can help you build them up, assuming you pay your monthly bill on time.
 This will help you qualify for better financing terms down the road.

 Manufacturing Business Loans Cons